-Design of THE POLISH HOUSE is based on the polish timber architecture, polish rural culture, picturesque churches covered on the roof by wood shingle, slender watchtowers, old-polish manor houses and open-air museums – full of spectacular wooden constructions.
+Design of THE POLISH HOUSE is based on the polish timber architecture, polish rural culture, picturesque log churches with roofs covered with wood shingle, slender bell towers, old-polish manor houses and open-air museums – full of spectacular wooden constructions.
 This house is a modern interpretation of unique and rich polish cultural heritage which is not quite visible in international design trends.

 Polish House was shown at London Festival of Architecture as part of Wallpaper Directories 2014.

 The project was shortlisted for 15th cycle of the 20+10+X World Architecture Community Awards.

 The Polish House is the winner of the ICONIC AWARDS 2022 in the category: Innovative Architecture

 The design of the Polish House won The Plan Award 2022

 The Polish House was nominated for the finals of the World Architecture Festival 2022

 Project: BXBstudio Bogusław Barnaś

 Team: Bogusław Barnaś, Elena Casado Castrillo, Paulina Dobrzańska, Magdalena Fuchs, Bartłomiej Mierczak, Justyna Duszyńska, Urszula Furmanik